launchd/bsync/README.md

 ## Download

-You can [download](https://github.com/launchd/bsync/releases/download/v1.0.0/bsync-v1.0.0.zip) the latest runnable version of BSync for Windows
+You can [download](https://github.com/launchd/bsync/releases/download/v1.0.0/bsync-1.0.1.zip) the latest runnable version of BSync for Windows

+## Common Issues

+1. Some songs have characters in different languages than your PC.
+In this case, the download will partially fail.
+You will notice .tmp files in the program directory.
+You can change the .tmp extension to .zip and still open the file.
+The filename will also contain the ID of the song as it appears on bsaber.com/songs/{song ID here}.